About me

 Methodology #

 Scrum was designed as a work framework with an emphasis on software development teams.
 While it is possible to treat docs as code, content development and software development are still significantly different processes.
-The difference between them is particularly prominent if content creators are not regular members of software development teams.
+This difference is particularly prominent if content creators are not regular members of software development teams.

 I consider the Scrum Guide a great basis for building an Agile framework in any development team.
 However, I often take the liberty of proposing, test-driving, and implementing various alterations to the approach suggested in the guide.
-If the docs tend to be developed on an ad hoc basis, I am not afraid of gravitating towards the Kanban framework.
+If the docs tend to be developed on an ad hoc basis, I am not afraid to gravitate towards the Kanban framework.

 Tools #